atmiya0/EECS4461_Team14_Project/Docs/Deliverable4/DEL4B_FinalReport/Team14_FinalReport.md

 ## 2.8 Key Assumptions

-Our simulation is based on several assumptions about agent behavior in regards to information spread.
+Our simulation is based on several assumptions about agent behavior in regard to information spread.
 Bot coordination is centralized to decision bots, which means follower bots do not independently act without decision bots involved.
 Bots agents are not influenced by human interactions.
-However, human agents can be influenced by their neighbors whether it be human, bot, or algorithmic entities.
+However, human agents can be influenced by their neighbours whether it be human, bot, or algorithmic entities.
 The algorithm prioritizes engagement when recommending topics, regardless of whether the activity is driven by bots or humans, and does not consider the credibility of the information.

 ## 2.9 Data Collection